-Action Timing Needed Resources Implementation Needs GHG Savings Cost or Cost Savings Question/ Notes 3b State sets up satellite work sites for those who commute long distances, but are unable to telecommute, such as in the Mat Su Borough.
-Property and services for satellite work sites.
-Identify locales that would be best served by satellite work sites (e.g., Mat Su Borough). commuting less Cost of setting up satellite work sites; could be offset by having less employees in central location May be more long-term 3c State provides or subsidizes commuter buses from park-and-ride sites in far suburbs from metropolitan areas.
-Almost immediate.
-Buses or bus service to provide commuter service; parking lots.
-Identify locales that would be best served by commuter buses. efficiently (e.g., fewer single-occupancy transportation; reduced cost of Could there be enough voluntary use to make the system pay for itself?
+Action Timing Needed Resources Implementation Needs GHG Savings Cost or Cost Savings Question/ Notes 3b distances, but are Property and services for satellite work sites.
+Identify locales that would be best served by satellite work sites (e.g., Mat Su Borough). commuting less Cost of setting up satellite work sites; could be offset by having less employees in central location May be more long-term 3c from nark-and-ride Almost immediate Buses or bus service to provide commuter service; parking lots.
+Identify locales that would be best served by commuter buses.
+State employees commuting more efficiently (e.g., fewer single- occupancy vehicles) reduces GHG.
+Cost of buses or alternate transportation; reduced cost of parking for employees Could there be enough voluntary use to make the system pay for itself?
 Would particular amenities encourage ridership?
-4 procurement, development of Time needed for developing new policy.
-Develop new policy on procurement of environmentally preferable products.
-Reduced environmental footprint, including GHG emissions, in the purchase of environmentally preferable products. energy-efficient products; some products may have higher costs See MA: http://tinyurl.com/9qcfnr.
+4 preferred purchasing program for state procurement, dovelopment of Time needed for developing new policy.
+Develop new policy on procurement of environmentally preferable products. footprint, including of using more energy-efficient products; some products may have higher costs See MA: http://tinyurl.com/9qcfnr.
 Are there any policies in Alaska about environmentally responsible purchasing?
 What is the appropriate implementation vehicle?
-5a improve energy efficiency for key implementation of Resources for making identified changes to government buildings.
-Identify buildings for energy audit; implement energy audit. depending on buildings that were audited and upgraded; high- profile building could encourage energy audits Initial cost of making identified changes in buildings, though many of the changes (insulation, lighting upgrades, etc.) will have a short payback period.
+5a efficiency for key audit; phased implementation of Resources for making Identify buildings for energy audit; implement energy audit. depending on buildings that were audited and upgraded; high- profile building could encourage energy audits Initial cost of making identified changes in buildings, though many of the changes (insulation, lighting upgrades, etc.) will have a short payback period.
 Who will have primary responsibility?
 What resources/tools do they need?

 Action Timing Needed Resources Implementation Needs GHG Savings Cost or Cost Savings Question/ Notes 5b Encourage creativity and new ideas by soliciting energy conservation ideas from state employees and providing an incentive for the best ones (e.g., paid time off).
 Immediate.
 Identify incentives for proposing good ideas.
-Employees are often aware of the best places to make energy conservation changes, so providing a goal could encourage large savings in GHG emissions Costs would depend on incentive.
+Employees are often aware of the best places to make energy conservation changes, so providing a goal could encourage large savings in Costs would depend on incentive.
 Cost savings could be significant, depending on energy conservation measures suggested and implemented.